gscrow/dressipi-com/_posts/2017-11-28-how-to-create-a-personalised-shopping-experience.markdown

 > If you are at the beginning of your Personalisation journey and are interested in learning Five Things Every Retailer Should Know About Personalisation, [download our recent whitepaper](https://dressipi.com/downloads/five-things-every-retailer-should-know-about-personalisation-whitepaper/) by Dressipi’s co-founder Donna North.

-> Equally, if you are interested in a demo to see how we could provide our Personalisation solutions for you and reduce return rates by 5% percentage points, [book a demo](https://dressipi.com/book-a-demo/) today.
+> Equally, if you are interested in a demo to see how we could provide our Personalisation solutions for you and reduce return rates by 5% percentage points, [let's talk](https://dressipi.com/contact/) today.

 Header Photo by Ewan Robertson on Unsplash